Aberfan painting on exhibit in School

 12 December 2016

-A painting by Ron Jones inspired by the mining village of Aberfan during the 1930s is being exhibited in the School of Earth and Ocean Sciences.
+A painting by Ron Jones inspired by the mining village of Aberfan during the 1930s is being exhibited in the School of Earth and Environmental Sciences.

 The painting entitled “An Unspent Youth” is a large, multi-panelled work by the artist Ron Jones (1926-2015) who was born in Aberfan, South Wales as the son of a coal miner and spent most of his childhood and adolescence there.